tokio-rs/axum/ECOSYSTEM.md

 - [rgit](https://git.inept.dev/~doyle/rgit.git/about): A blazingly fast Git repository browser, compatible with- and heavily inspired by cgit.
 - [Petclinic](https://github.com/danipardo/petclinic): A port of Spring Framework's Petclinic showcase project to Axum
 - [axum-middleware-example](https://github.com/casbin-rs/axum-middleware-example): A authorization application using Axum-web, Casbin and Diesel, with JWT support.
+- [circleci-hook](https://github.com/DavidS/circleci-hook): Translate CircleCI WebHooks to OpenTelemetry traces to improve your test insights.
+Add detail with otel-cli to capture individual commands.
+Use the TRACEPARENT integration to add details from your tests.

 [Realworld]: https://github.com/gothinkster/realworld
 [SQLx]: https://github.com/launchbadge/sqlx